Skip Navigation

 • Blood tests.
 These tests help rule out other possible diseases such as rheumatoid arthritis.

 • Echocardiogram.
-This ultrasound test, which involves placing a transducer on your chest, shows the pumping performance of your heart and measures the size and size and thickness of your heart muscles as well as estimating the pressure in the vessels taking blood to the lung.
+This ultrasound test, which involves placing a transducer on your chest, shows the pumping performance of your heart.
+It also measures the size and thickness of your heart muscles, as well as estimating the pressure in the major blood vessels, including the vessels taking blood from the heart to the lungs.

 • Transesophageal echocardiogram.
 If it is difficult to get a clear picture of your heart and lungs, your physician may recommend this procedure in which a flexible tube outfitted with a transducer is guided down your throat to get detailed images of the heart and blood vessels.

 • Right heart catheterization.
 If your doctor suspects pulmonary hypertension after examining the results of an echocardiogram, you might undergo this procedure—the most reliable way to diagnose the condition.
-During the procedure, a cardiologist places a catheter into a vein in your neck or groin and threads it into your right ventricle and pulmonary artery.
-This allows your doctor to directly measure the pressure in that part of your heart and to gauge how different medications may affect your condition.
+During the procedure, a pulmonary hypertension specialist places a catheter into a vein in your neck or groin and threads it into your right ventricle and pulmonary artery.
+This allows your doctor to directly measure the pressure in that part of your heart and determine which medication might be needed to treat your pulmonary hypertension.

 • Lung function tests.
-These tests measure the volume of your lungs, the amount of air you breathe in and out, the rate of your breathing and the ability of your lungs to deliver oxygen to your blood.
+Also known as pulmonary function tests—or PFTS—these tests measure the volume of your lungs, the amount of air you breathe in and out, the rate of your breathing and the ability of your lungs to deliver oxygen to your blood.

 • Exercise tests.
 These tests are another procedure to test lung function.